TahanyAljemzawy/Hello-world/README.md

 	    ==> U have 2h for that
 	done//3-break 15m if i finish this target done//4- after 25m break 5m (move yur mascels)
-	5-finish the contant info 3h or 4h and fix the position of the white space plz 6-nab for 30m or 45m
+	done//5-finish the contant info 3h or 4h and fix the position of the white space plz

 	7- start the exersise section writing questions at least 3 questions for each subj